Generic Name: flurazepam (flur-AZ-e-pam)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Clumsiness or unsteadiness; dizziness; excessive daytime drowsiness; headache; lightheadedness; stomach upset; weakness.
+Clumsiness or unsteadiness; dizziness; excessive daytime drowsiness; light-headedness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; shortness of breath; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue); bizarre behavior; changes in personality, mood, or behavior; chest pain; confusion; depression; disorientation; fainting; falling; hallucinations; irregular heartbeat; loss of coordination; severe drowsiness; staggering; unusual weakness or tiredness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; shortness of breath; tightness in the chest or throat; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); bizarre behavior; changes in personality, mood, or behavior; chest pain; confusion; disorientation; fainting; falling; hallucinations; irregular heartbeat; loss of coordination; memory problems or loss; new or worsening depression; sluggishness; staggering; suicidal thoughts or actions; unusual weakness or tiredness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.